dafny-lang/dafny/docs/HowToFAQ/onepage.md

 ## Answer:

 When modeling extern functions that return objects, it's usually not good to have specifications that return objects.
-It's better to have a predicate that takes the input of a function, an object, and relates the two together.
+It's better to have a predicate that takes the input of a function, an object, and relates the two to each other.

 For example: